 - Genting Village- A traditional Malaysian village which is one of the most beautiful places in Tioman Island.
 Meet the fisherman, spend some time with them to understand the culture of this place.

 - Asah Waterfall- It is also called Mukut waterfalls.
 You can trek through the jungle to reach this amazing waterfall.
 Experience the stunning flora and fauna in this region.

 - Juara Beach- The best surf spot in Tioman village is at Juara.
 There are some famous cafes and bars also in this region.
 Try out local dishes and relax by the beach to some beautiful views.

 Last but not least, explore Kuala Lumpur, the capital city of Malaysia.
 High rise buildings, expats everywhere and friendly local people is a hint that you are in Kuala Lumpur.
 Petronas Towers and Batu Caves are examples of best places in KL.
-But, there is much more to see while you backpack Malaysia.
+Weather you’re a solo female traveler or traveling with a group there are tons to do when you backpack Malaysia.

 Here is a list of places you must when in Kuala Lumpur: